 After breakfast, we enjoy a private orientation tour (combination of walking and vehicle) of this friendly, historical city.
 As we explore the main plaza and side streets, we realize that Cusco is still a very colonial city.
 There are no skyscrapers and most buildings are whitewashed adobe with red tile roofs set on Inca foundations.
 Cobbled streets lead up narrow passageways with brightly painted balconies overhead.
 Small plazas are filled with flowers and fountains.
 Our visits include such impressive sites as the Coricancha, the Inca's Sun Temple; the main square and cathedral, many of whose stones were taken from nearby Inca palaces; and the Incan walls along Hatunrumiyoc Street, which is named for the 12-angled stone that is clearly visible.
 Driving up to the surrounding hills we explore the Incan fortress of Sacsayhuaman, a spectacular complex with commanding views of the Cusco valley, and time permitting, Tambo Machay, whose ceremonial pools have remained clear and cold since the time of the Empire.
-We return to the Libertador Palacio del Inka Hotel with lunch on your own and the remainder of the afternoon available for personal activities.
-Tonight, you may try the hotel's Inti Raymi restaurant for a delicious dinner and pisco sour, a traditional Peruvian drink.
+We return to the Palacio del Inka Hotel with lunch on your own and the remainder of the afternoon available for personal activities.
+Dinner is on your own this evening to try some of the gourmet restaurants in town.
 (B)